-I am a serial entrepreneur, venture catalyst, 4x CEO and board director so frustrated with our dysfunctional systems that I decided to reinvent the economics holding an egalitarian world and opportunity hostage.
+I am a serial entrepreneur, venture catalyst, 4x CEO and board director so frustrated with our dysfunctional systems that I decided to reinvent the economics holding an egalitarian world and our evolution hostage.
 The world as my next startup.
 More.

 Subprime venture capital causes a fallout of tremendous proportion.
 But the Triple Threat Founder leads the way in misappropriation of venture capital and risk.